Nic Waal: Biography

+Early years

 Caroline Schweigaard Nicolaysen (known in her childhood as Bitteba) was the youngest of four children born to Vilhelm Bernhoft Nicolaysen, an Army officer, and Anna Horn.
 She grew up in the section of Oslo known as Homansbyen, apparently an active and curious child, but also unusually sensitive.
 According to her son Helge Waal, she was prone to psychosomatic illnesses as a young child; and indeed she completed her first year of gymnasium at home, due to illness.
 She attended the Oslo Cathedral School starting in the fall of 1921, where her schoolmates included Trygve Bull, Karl Evang, and Trygve Braatøy.

 She attended the University of Oslo, became politically active as a radical socialist, and finished her medical studies in 1930.
 She was associated with the Mot Dag movement and worked as an editor in the periodical Æsculap.
 The political convictions she developed as a student set the foundation for a lifelong engagement in social causes, especially related to the needs of children, adolescents, and women.

 Plagued with her own emotional problems all her life, she first underwent psychoanalysis with Harald Schjelderup in Norway while she was a student.
 In 1927 she married the writer Sigurd Hoel.
 She continued her psychoanalysis in Berlin as a student under Salomea Kempner, and in 1933 and 1934 she was accepted in the German and Danish-Norwegian Psychoanalytic associations, respectively.
 In 1936, Sigurd Hoel and she divorced, and in 1937 she married Wessel Waal and took the last name Waal for good.

 While in Berlin, Waal became associated with Wilhelm Reich and accompanied him when he fled Nazi persecution by moving to Norway.
 She continued her training first under another refugee from the Nazi regime, the Austrian Otto Fenichel, and then with Reich until 1939, when she opened her own psychoanalytic practice and joined the staff at Gaustad psychiatric hospital, where she remained on staff until 1947.

-During the German occupation of Norway from 1940 to 1945, Waal became active in the underground resistance to the occupation.
-Among other activities, she was central in assuring the escape of Jewish children from Oslo, thereby saving them from deportation and certain death.
-For this effort, she was named among the Norwegian Righteous among the Nations.
-She was also active in the Norwegian clandestine intelligence service, XU.

-In the spring of 1945, she was briefly arrested and escaped to Sweden.